Before You Start Planting Grass Seed

 - Any inert ingredients in the package by percentage of weight

+The seed packaging should also tell you drop-rate settings for different spreader models.
 In addition to reading the label, you’ll need to determine how much seed to buy for your yard.
-Lowe’s Grass Seed Calculator can help you calculate this.
-Also check for information on the drop rate for your model of spreader.
+Lowe’s Grass Seed Calculator can help you estimate this.

 Seed Blends and Mixes